X-Road: Security Server Architecture

 # 3.2.3 Messaging

-Xroad-signer fetches information from certificate authority's OCSP responder.
+Xroad-signer fetches information from certificate authority's OCSP responder using interface U.

 Xroad-signer offers interface S in [Figure 2] for signing requests.
 It is used by xroad-proxy-ui-api and xroad-proxy.
 Additionally xroad-proxy is accessing directly the keyconf.xml encapsulated by xroad-signer.